hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 > Validate your hypothesis as early as possible.

 This is what one valued CEO we both knew, had always preached.
-In order to validate a hypothesis, first you need to define one.
+In order to validate a hypothesis, well, first you need to define one.
 A clearly defined hypothesis, maybe with a PM assigned to it, to go after it.
 A hypothesis maybe backed by data, maybe not.
 A hypothesis might be the grounds to collect data, or to run feature experiments which bring in this data.

 But on todays agile roadmaps, where do we find those hypotheses?
 What we do have are these